-- gain in-depth knowledge and use adequate methods in the major subject/field of study. - create, analyze and critically evaluate different technical/research solutions - clearly present and discuss the conclusions as well as the knowledge and arguments - that form the basis for these findings - identify the issues that must be addressed within the framework of the specific - dissertation in order to take into consideration
+• gain in-depth knowledge and use adequate methods in the major subject/field of study.

-III Project Allotment: On the first day of 3rd semester, a common guidelines will be provided to the students & within a week the field/ title & supervisor will be decided by the departmental council.
+• create, analyze and critically evaluate different technical/research solutions the basis for these findings identify the issues that must be addressed within the framework of the specific dissertation in order to take into consideration students & within a week the field/ title & supervisor will be decided by the departmental council.
 It may be theoretical, experimental & computational in nature.
 The student should work continuously as per the credit hour under the supervision of Guide.
 The final Master's Dissertation will be uploaded on the Departmental website, archives & on INFLIBNET.